cdelgehier/oio-docs/doc/source/How-Tos/cookbook_rclone.rst

 -----------

 Rclone is a cloud backup tool.
-It can sync to and from various cloud storage backends, and can be used on Windows/OSX/Linux.
+It can sync to and from various cloud storage backends, and can be used on Windows/macOS/Linux.
-It supports the OpenIO object storage via S3.
+It supports OpenIO object storage via S3.

 This guide will explain how to setup a new remote in Rclone to use OpenIO.